Manning Asset Management

 Legal and tax risks – risks that changes to legislation or tax legislation impact the Fund’s investments or performance.

-Borrower default/credit – risk that borrowers of underlying debt fail to repay.
+Borrower default/credit – risk that underlying assets fail to repay.

 Liquidity – risk that units in the Fund cannot be readily redeemed on demand or distributions paid in a timely manner.